M.W. Gordon, Author of the Macduff Brooks Fly Fishing Mystery Novels

 Q. Why do you write mystery/suspense/thriller novels?

 Because I retired and I do not play golf.
 Not because my wife wanted me occupied.
 She wanted me at home because she had a long list of projects for me to do.
 I think she started the list the year we were married sometime in the last century.
 As to golf, I am reminded of angler Paul O'Neill's comment: "I am not against golf, since I cannot but suspect it keeps armies of the unworthy from discovering trout."

 Truthfully, I had written extensively as a law professor.
-Books, articles, book reviews, chapters, etc. Law book writing may have helped me become disciplined to write, but it proved to be a handicap to writing novels and especially to fashion dialogue.
+Books, articles, book reviews, chapters, etc. Law book writing may have helped me become disciplined to write, but it proved to be a handicap to writing novels and especially to fashioning dialogue.

 My career involving the Navy and teaching international law gave me the background to develop the Macduff character.
 My first assignment as a naval officer was to attend the military’s school of atomic, biological, and chemical warfare (called learning your ABCs).
 Three months later I was in the Oriente Province Mountains of Cuba gathering information about public opinion toward the then Robin Hood figure of Fidel Castro, who would within months take over the nation.
 After law school I began to teach and soon was asked to travel by the State Department to some nations in unstable situations, including Yugoslavia, India, Paraguay, the Sudan and Guatemala.
 Until I retired from teaching and consulting, I was not able to write about those experiences but they gave me many ideas for fictional characters.

 I like reading dialogue.
 I wanted to write something where dialogue was a critical part of the narrative.
 Macduff Brooks began to germinate, and when I reached the point where he had to decide what to do with his new life, I drew on my background of fly fishing, which goes back to the last years of World War II.
 I caught my first trout (a nine inch brook trout on a Royal Wulff) the day our troops were landing in Normandy, June 6th, 1944.